MicrosoftDocs/windows365/Windows365/enterprise/deployment-options.md

 - Longer deployment.
 Deployment is usually longer than with the Microsoft-hosted network option.
 This extra time is caused by the high number of customer side elements that must be configured first.
 - Higher Risk.
 An ANC deployment is more complex than a Microsoft-hosted network deployment.
 This complexity increases the risk of connectivity issues.

+- MHN does not support fixed IP addresses for cloud PC outbound connections.
+As a result, different IP addresses may be observed when using different applications or even the same application at different times.

 ## Simultaneous options

 The Microsoft-hosted network and ANC options can be used simultaneously.
 For example, you can use the ANC option for a subset of your deployments that have unique legacy requirements.
 For the rest of your deployment without those requirements, you can use the Microsoft-hosted network option.